Favorite United Methodist landmarks

 Lake Junaluska is the home of the World Methodist Council.
 The Conference and Retreat Center in the mountains near Asheville, North Carolina is a place known for its scenic vistas.
 For more than 100 years, this place of respite and inspiration has been a treasured retreat for clergy meetings, family vacations, and summer camps.
 Visitors can immerse themselves in history with a visit to the World Methodist Museum.
 On permanent display are a lock of John Wesley’s hair and his traveling pulpit from London.
 Confirmation classes can study the faces of the founding fathers of Methodism in the portrait gallery and even measure themselves against a life-size mural of John Wesley preaching.

 The Commission on Archives and History currently lists 46 Heritage Landmarks of The United Methodist Church.
 And we know there are many more places that have special meaning for church members.
-Tell us about your favorite spot in the comments below.
-And stay tuned for more travelogues in the future.
+Send us an email if you have suggestions for future coverage.

 *Lilla Marigza is a freelance producer for United Methodist Communications.